Authentic German’s Chocolate Cake

 - Sift the cake flour into a bowl.
 Remeasure and place back into a sifter or wire mesh strainer.
 Add the salt and baking soda and sift again.
 Set aside.

 - Using the whisk attachment, mix the egg whites on high speed for a couple of minutes until they form stiff peaks.
-Refrigerate until ready to fold into the cake batter.
+Transfer to a smaller bowl and refrigerate until ready to fold into the cake batter.

-- Place the butter and sugar together in the bowl of a stand mixer.
-Using the paddle attachment, cream the butter and sugar together until they are light and creamy.
-Add the egg yolks, one at a time, and mix until incorporated.
-Add the melted chocolate and vanilla and mix until they are incorporated.
+- Add the butter and sugar to the same mixing bowl.
+Using the paddle attachment, cream the butter and sugar together until they are light and creamy, about 3 minutes.
+Add the egg yolks, one at a time, mixing well after each addition and stopping to scrape down the sides of the bowl.
+Add the melted chocolate and vanilla and mix until they are fully incorporated.

-- Add the buttermilk and dry ingredients alternately, starting with the buttermilk and ending with the dry ingredients.
+- Add the buttermilk and dry ingredients alternately in three additions, starting and ending with the dry ingredients.
 Mix the dry ingredients only until incorporated.
 Do not over mix.

 - Gently fold in the beaten egg whites with a spatula.
 It’s okay if you see specks of egg white in the batter.

 - Spread the batter evenly into the prepared cake pans.
-Bake until a toothpick inserted into the center of each cake layer, comes out with only a moist crumb on it.
+Bake until a toothpick inserted into the center of each cake layer, comes out with only a moist crumb on it, about 222 to 25 minutes.

 - Transfer the cakes to a countertop.
 Let sit for five minutes.
 Run a sharp knife around the inside edges of each cake pan.
 Slightly shake each pan to ensure that the cake is not sticking to the pan.
 Invert each cake layer onto a wire cooling rack.
 Peel off the wax paper rounds and let the cake layers cool while making the frosting.